Charter of the Nominating and Corporate Governance Committee of the Board of Directors of Seagate Technology PLC

 - If the Chairperson of the Board is not an independent director, the Committee shall nominate for election by the independent directors a Lead Independent Director from the Company’s independent directors at their first executive session after each annual meeting of the shareholders.

-- Recommend to the Board whether to accept or reject a director resignation, or take other action, where a director fails to receive a majority vote as specified under the Company’s Articles of Association.
+- Recommend to the Board whether to accept or reject a director resignation, or take other action, where a director fails to receive a majority vote as specified under the Company’s Constitution.

 - Where a director changes his or her principal employment or business affiliation and informs the Chairperson of the Committee and Company Secretary of this change pursuant to the Corporate Governance Guidelines, the Committee shall recommend to the Board whether or not to request that such director tender his or her resignation, or recommend other appropriate actions.